GuccioGucci/contented/README.md

 #### `string`

 A run-time representation of the `string` type.
-An attempt to coerce to `string` may result in either the string itself, if the input data was indeed a string, or in an `InvalidCoercion` error.
+An attempt to coerce to `string` may result in either the string itself (if the input data is indeed a string) or an `InvalidCoercion` error.

 ```typescript
 import { string, coerceTo } from 'contented';